maropu/spark-kinesis-sql-asl/README.md

 [![Build Status](https://travis-ci.org/maropu/spark-kinesis-sql-asl.svg?branch=master)](https://travis-ci.org/maropu/spark-kinesis-sql-asl)

-Structured Streaming integration and some utility functions for Amazon Kinesis
+Structured Streaming integration for Kinesis and some utility stuffs for AWS

 ### How to use

-For the Kinesis integration, you need to launch spark-shell with this compiled jar.
+For the Kinesis integration, you need to launch a spark-shell with this compiled jar.

     $ git clone https://github.com/maropu/spark-kinesis-sql-asl.git
     $ cd spark-kinesis-sql-asl